benjaminpfleghaar/weather-app/README.md

 5. Display Output and reset form

 ## Challenges/Edge Cases
-- Get APIs for Location/Weather ✅
 - How to name components properly?
-- Hide output container initially ✅
-- Fetching two URLs depending on each other at the same time ✅
 - Error handling
   - City does not exist
   - Weather data can not be fetched
+- Handle race conditions by using `useEffect()`
 - Organize styles based on modules

-- Handle race conditions by using `useEffect()`
+### Solved
+- Get APIs for Location/Weather
+- Hide output container initially
+- Fetching two URLs depending on each other at the same time
-- Using SCSS instead of regular CSS ✅
+- Using SCSS instead of regular CSS

 ## Things I learned so far
-- Inputs can have a Regex pattern but it doesn't work within react
+- Inputs can have a Regex pattern line `pattern=[A-za-z]` but it doesn't work within react
 - Check if an object is empty via `Object.keys(Obj).length`
-- Set focus on input on page load via autofocus (autoFocus)
+- Set focus on input on page load via `autofocus` (React: autoFocus)

 ## Ideas
 - Show city suggestions while typing